sscodersen/astroshiphoneycollector/src/pages/blog/chatgpt-list-of-lists.md

 ---
-title: "The ChatGPT list of lists: A collection of 3000+ prompts, examples, use-cases, tools, APIs, extensions, fails and other resources."
+title: "Exciting Applications of ChatGPT: Unleashing the Power of Mass-Market AI in Diverse Fields"
 excerpt: "Delve into the expansive world of ChatGPT with the ChatGPT List of Lists.
 This treasure trove of over 3000+ prompts, examples, use-cases, tools, APIs, extensions, fails, and other resources offers valuable insights into the power of AI.
 Explore the potential applications, learn from real-life examples, and discover how to harness the capabilities of ChatGPT in your own projects.
 Unlock new horizons in AI by immersing yourself in the ChatGPT List of Lists.
 Visit the provided URL to embark on your journey."
 publishDate: "2023-01-01T15:39:36.050Z"
 image: "https://images.unsplash.com/photo-1655720845034-b8f615109b5b?ixlib=rb-4.0.3&ixid=MnwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8&auto=format&fit=crop&w=1032&q=80"